Family Counseling: Does My Family Need Therapy?

 When a family lives together, they may face life challenges such as:

-In cases like these, all members of the family may benefit from attending talk therapy, whether it comes in the form of functional family therapy, structural family therapy, strategic family therapy, or systemic family therapy.
+In cases like these, all members of the family may benefit from attending talk therapy, whether it comes in the form of functional family counseling, structural family counseling, strategic family counseling, or systemic family therapy.

-Family therapy is typically administered by mental health professionals—typically, a social worker or a therapist who has a specialty in marriage and family therapy.
-According to the American Association of Marriage and Family Therapy, family therapy typically lasts 12 sessions, though the duration will often depend on the family, the mental health professional, and the challenges being addressed.
+Family counseling is typically administered by mental health professionals—typically a social worker or a therapist who has a specialty in marriage and family therapy.
+According to the American Association of Marriage and Family Therapy, family counseling typically lasts 12 sessions, though the duration will often depend on the family, the mental health professional, and the challenges being addressed.
 Families might feel apprehensive about their first family systems therapy session as they might not fully understand the mechanisms of family psychotherapy.
-During the first family therapy session, the therapist may explain the family therapy process and their approach to treatment.
+During the first family counseling session, the therapist may explain the family counseling process and their approach to treatment.
 Often, the family attending therapy will consist of those impacted by the concern, often within the immediate family unit.

 Communication concerns, conflict resolution, & therapy

-In later family therapy sessions, counselors, having gathered significant initial information, may focus on the most severe concerns in communication and family functioning.
+In later family counseling sessions, counselors, having gathered significant initial information, may focus on the most severe concerns in communication and family functioning.
 They could spend more time with the family members experiencing distressing symptoms or individuals in the best position to make changes for the better through new communication skills, perspectives, or coping skills.
-They might make suggestions for improving communication, focus on defining family roles, or unpacking emotional problems.
+They might make suggestions for improving communication within the family, focus on defining family roles or unpacking emotional problems.
 A mental health provider often has experience coming up with new strategies for solving problems and addressing problematic patterns involved in family issues.
 They can help many families improve their overall well-being.

 How many sessions you or your other family members may be recommended will depend on a number of factors, such as the presence of any mental health problems (for example, substance use disorder), the strength of ingrained behavior patterns, and whether grief is a part of the family dynamic.